zmnnm/lisy-dark/README.md

 WIP!

-Adds dark elements to lisy.
+Adds a dark theme to Lisy.
+Make shure to use a latest version.
 Tampermonkey is nessesary!

+Huge shout out to Bálint on this project!